 For important information on MSOM program costs, completion and placement rates, median debt incurred, etc., please click here.

-The AMCH Homeopathic Practitioner Program prepares students for professional practice of homeopathic medicine.
-The program is licensed through the State of Arizona Private Postsecondary Board of Education.
-The next Homeopathic Practitioner Program class starts in January of each year.
+PIHMA’s Center for Professional Education offers a variety of continuing education and professional certification options.
+Newly added, the signature American Medical College of Homeopathy (AMCofH) suite of courses include: Self Help courses, Introduction to Homeopathy, Physicians level courses, and the Homeopathic Practitioner Certificate Program.
+The AMCH at PIHMA Homeopathic Practitioner Program is a three year, part-time program that prepares students for professional practice of homeopathic medicine.
+The program is licensed through the State of Arizona Private Postsecondary Board of Education and starts in January of each year.
 This program is offered in both a real time synchronous online format and in a classroom format.
 Online students interact live with the instructor during class.
-The program is a three year, part-time program, that encompasses 1186 clock hours (506.5 clinical hours or 577.5 CHC equivalent clinical hours).
 Students attend an average of two weekends per month over three years.
 This program is specifically designed for both non-licensed and licensed health care professionals to practice classical homeopathy.
 Potential students can sign up to visit a class or enroll in a single class rather than an entire program (non-matriculation).

 Contact PIHMA Admissions to schedule a campus tour at (602) 274-1885 Ext: 111 or firstname.lastname@example.org.